Trayce Thompson: International career

 Thompson represents Great Britain in international competition; he is eligible as his father Mychal is from the Bahamas, which is part of the British Commonwealth.
 In the 2023 World Baseball Classic, he scored the British team's first ever run in their first WBC appearance, hitting a home run in the first inning off of Team USA starter Adam Wainwright.
 He batted .214/.353/.500 over the course of the tournament, with three hits and three walks over 14 at-bats.

 Personal life

 Born in Los Angeles, Thompson is the youngest son of former NBA player Mychal Thompson and former University of Portland and University of San Francisco women's volleyball player Julie Thompson.
 Mychal played for the Los Angeles Lakers and currently works in sports radio.
-Both of his older brothers are basketball players: Mychel played in the NBA for the Cleveland Cavaliers in 2012 and Klay currently plays for the Dallas Mavericks.
+Both of his older brothers are basketball players: Mychel and Klay have played in the NBA.
 He is a childhood friend of Nolan Arenado.